MattVale1/RPSLib/README.md

 ⚠️ A third-party asset is included in this package, "LeanTween".
 This is the free edition and should also not be redistributed.
 Credit to [LeanTween](https://assetstore.unity.com/packages/tools/animation/leantween-3595) by [dentedpixel](https://github.com/dentedpixel/LeanTween)

 # Installation:
+**Easy:**
+Go to [Releases](https://github.com/matthewvale/RPSLib/releases), select the latest and copy the provided UPM URL.
+Open Unity Package Manager and select "Install package from git url..." and paste the URL.

+**Manual:**
-Create a release build of the project, this will produce a RPS.dll and RPS.xml file, simply copy/paste these file into your Unity project.
+In _RPSLib/bin/Release/netstandard2.1_, we have `RPS.dll` and `RPS.xml` files, simply copy/paste these file into your Unity project.
-Or, you can use the files provided in the bin.
 The RPS.unitypackage can also simply be dropped into your project.

 # Usage: